SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/about-documentation/accessibility.md

 The Windows operating system has many built-in accessibility features that are useful for individuals who have difficulty typing or using a mouse, are blind or have low vision, or who are deaf or hard-of-hearing.
 The features are installed during Setup.
 For more information about these features, see Help in Windows and [Microsoft Accessibility](https://go.microsoft.com/fwlink/p/?linkId=18139).

-- **Free step-by-step tutorials** Microsoft offers a series of step-by-step tutorials that provide detailed procedures for adjusting the accessibility options and settings on your computer.
+- **Free step-by-step tutorials**: Microsoft offers a series of step-by-step tutorials that provide detailed procedures for adjusting the accessibility options and settings on your computer.
 This information is presented in a side-by-side format so that you can learn how to use the mouse, the keyboard, or a combination of both.

     To find step-by-step tutorials for Microsoft products, see [Microsoft Accessibility](https://go.microsoft.com/fwlink/p/?linkId=18139).

-- **Assistive technology products for Windows** A wide variety of assistive technology products are available to make computers easier to use for people with disabilities.
+- **Assistive technology products for Windows**: A wide variety of assistive technology products are available to make computers easier to use for people with disabilities.
 You can search a catalog of assistive technology products that run on Windows at Microsoft Accessibility.

     If you use assistive technology, be sure to contact your assistive technology vendor before you upgrade your software or hardware to check for possible compatibility issues.